 He received the NSF CAREER Award in 2010, and the Young Engineer Award from the IEEE Power and Energy Society in 2012.
 In 2014, he was invited by the National Academy of Engineering to attend the US Frontiers of Engineering Symposium, and was selected by the University of Illinois at Urbana-Champaign Provost to receive a Distinguished Promotion Award.
 In 2015, he received the U of I College of Engineering Dean’s Award for Excellence in Research.
 In 2023, he was elevated to IEEE Fellow for contributions to distributed control and uncertainty analysis of electrical energy systems.

-He is currently an associate editor of the IEEE Transactions on Power Systems and the IEEE Transactions on Control of Network Systems.
-He also served as an editor of the IEEE Transactions on Power Systems and IEEE Power Engineering Letters from 2011 to 2017.
+He is currently an associate editor of the IEEE Transactions on Power Systems and the IEEE Power Engineering Letters.
+He also served as an editor of the IEEE Transactions on Control of Network Systems from July 2018 to June 2021.